BND Hamburger Icon

 Why is PowerPoint autoplay beneficial?

-4. Replay and loop at events or other occasions.
-This is great for offices that have a slideshow of information for their clients or patients.
+4. Replay and loop at events or other occasions: This is great for offices that have a slideshow of information for their clients or patients.
 They can show a variety of pictures, information about services, and even the company’s latest news and contact information.
 Because of this, employees can set up the presentation, walk away and know that their announcements are being made public without even saying a word.

 author image

-Stella Morrison, Business Ownership Insider and Senior Writer
+Written by: Stella Morrison, Senior Writer

 Stella Morrison is an award-winning small business owner who has founded multiple businesses.
 She leads operations for two companies, overseeing staffing, financing and day-to-day responsibilities.
 Her wide range of expertise also includes brand management, marketing and web development.
 As a thought leader, Morrison provides consultative services to other companies on a diverse group of business topics.
+At Business News Daily, Morrison primarily covers career and workplace topics, such as top jobs, employee engagement, compressed work schedules, office competition and more.
 Prior to becoming an entrepreneur, Morrison produced community affairs programming and trained aspiring broadcast journalists in radio communication.
 She was also a columnist for the Chicago Tribune's TribLocal product and reported for Greater Media Newspapers.
 Today she also lends her skills to the American Marketing Association.

 Back to top